rockthejvm/rockthejvm-site/src/content/articles/enums-in-scala-3.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

 This article is for Scala programmers of all levels, and particularly for those Scala programmers who have been emulating enums in Scala 2 for the longest time.

+## Introduction

 Your day has come, because Scala 3 now supports enums out of the box.
 This will be the focus of this article.

 This feature (along with dozens of other changes) is explained in depth in the [Scala 3 New Features](/courses/scala-3-new-features) course.